shlomi10/GM/README.md

 - Abstraction layer for UI commands like click, sendkeys, etc.
 - Parameterization using TestNG XML
 - Exception handling [using Try/Catch and TestNG Listener]
-- Demonstrates how to define UI elements that are common across pages (e.g. menu bar, side bar, etc.)
 - How to recover from test failure/ how to write fail safe test cases
 - Demonstrates how to effectively capture Screenshots/Videos
 - Integrated with Extent Reporting framework (supports parallel, screenshots, logging test steps)